 Play Time with LegosPosted: January 7, 2014

 In contrast, this model is one of the smaller ones we have created.
-The idea here is to represent three individual skyscrapers that would exist in the same metropolis.
+The idea here is to show three skyscrapers in microscale.

 This model can represent a hotel or apartment building.
-If you look closely there are supposed to be about four stories with a little balcony for each unit.
+If you look closely there are about four stories with a little balcony for each unit.

 These three were some of the very first structures we made.
 They were mostly arbitrary as we had fun learning how all the different types of pieces worked together.

 This piece is directly modeled after a tile from the Ennis House.
 James used an intricate series of small plates to create the shapes inside the square.
 We did not have enough pieces to make a larger fully detailed version, but it came out very well nonetheless.